jglasovic/dotfiles/vim.symlink/README.md

 ## `vimrc`

-I'm actively using neovim but this configuration is also compatible with vim My configuration uses [vim-plug](https://github.com/junegunn/vim-plug) for managing plugins
+I'm actively using neovim but this configuration is also compatible with vim.

+My configuration uses [vim-plug](https://github.com/junegunn/vim-plug) for managing plugins

-- configuration files are in two main directories:
+Configuration files are in two main directories:
  - `rcfiles` - base vim config files
  - `rcplugins` - plugins config files

 ## `rcfiles`